Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 bridges between the two layers of abstraction.

 The reason the `AppTemplate` is called a "template" is that it's generic.
 It allows you, the developer, to pass in several parameters that specify its exact behavior.
-In order, these four generics are:
+In order, these generics are:

 1. `Context`: a per-transaction struct containing the message's sender.
 This also provides specs for storage access, so we use different `Context` implementations for Native and ZK execution.
 In ZK, we read values non-deterministically from hints and check them against a merkle tree, while in native mode we just read values straight from disk.
 2. `Runtime`: a collection of modules which make up the rollup's public interface
-3. `TxHooks & ApplyBlobHooks` derived from the `Runtime`: a set of functions which are invoked at various points in the transaction lifecycle.

 To implement your state transition function, you simply need to specify values for each of these fields.